NazrinUFO/VrcLovenseConnect/README.md

 ## Requirements
 - A bluetooth dongle connected to your PC OR Lovense Connect for Android or iOS (the PC version requires a specific Lovense Bluetooth dongle).
-~~- At least 8/128 of free memory in your Avatar Expression Parameters, or 1/128 if not using Proximity mode.~~ Not a requirement since build 1188.
+- ~~At least 8/128 of free memory in your Avatar Expression Parameters, or 1/128 if not using Proximity mode.~~ Not a requirement since build 1188.

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".